glemiere/driftlock/README.md

     - [Config Schema](#config-schema)

 # Overview
-Driftlock is the implementation of a new type of tooling: an AI Orchestrator designed to fight entropy in your codebase, implemented for as a standalone tool following the POC and research described in this article published in Q4 2025: [Software and Thermodynamics: A Change of Paradigm in the Era of AI](https://will.lemiere.io/articles/software-and-thermodynamics-a-change-of-paradigm-in-the-era-of-ai).
+Driftlock is the implementation of a new type of tooling: an AI Orchestrator designed to fight entropy in your codebase, implemented as a standalone tool following the POC and research described in this article published in Q4 2025: [Software and Thermodynamics: A Change of Paradigm in the Era of AI](https://will.lemiere.io/articles/software-and-thermodynamics-a-change-of-paradigm-in-the-era-of-ai).

 # Getting Started

+## Prerequisites

+As of today, you need to have both the git CLI and the codex CLI installed on your machine to be able to run this software.
+Later, I will add more frictionless and diverse ways to authenticate with these two dependencies as needed.
+If you need that, feel free to contribute.

 ## Config